srl-labs/containerlab/docs/manual/kinds/vr-ftdv.md

 ---
 # Cisco FTDv

-[Cisco FTDv](https://www.cisco.com/c/en/us/products/collateral/security/firepower-ngfw-virtual/threat-defense-virtual-ngfwv-ds.html) is identified with `vr-ftdv` kind in the [topology file](../topo-def-file.md).
+[Cisco FTDv](https://www.cisco.com/c/en/us/products/collateral/security/firepower-ngfw-virtual/threat-defense-virtual-ngfwv-ds.html) is identified with `cisco_ftdv` kind in the [topology file](../topo-def-file.md).
 It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

 ## Managing FTDv nodes